 Love at the Endings.
 In the immediate aftermath of WWII, thousands of young women from around the globe responded to a call from Britain to help staff the new National Health Service.
 Among them was my mother and her two sisters.
 My mother trained at Mile End in London, a district in the East End that was was still badly cratered from the Blitz.

 Affordable Open Edition Prints*.
-Designed to fit within a 10″ x 12″ standard frame available in most multiple DIY stores (Choose framing option in the above dropdown menu).
+Designed to fit within a 10″ x 12″ standard frame available in most multiple DIY stores.
 They’re mounted in a SIGNED antique white bevelled window mount with a backing board and gallery-wrapped in a protective plastic envelope and shipped in a sturdy envelope.

 *Open Edition means they’re not limited and are not numbered/titled, etc.